Our story

 Our farms

-Our Izumo matcha/hojicha is sourced from a farm in Izumo, Shimane Prefecture, Japan — a region known for its cloudy skies and rich soil.
-The unique climate helps produce tea leaves with vibrant color and deep umami.
+Our matcha/hojicha is sourced from trusted farms in Japan.
 Carefully grown and stone-milled, our matcha reflects the care and tradition of generations of Japanese tea farming.
 We carefully select every batch, ensuring it meets Japanese and EU pesticide standards and is HALAL-compatible.

 Izumo